Large Dice – 3/4 in x 3/4 in square

 Futomaki – “Fat” or Large Roll

 Nigiri-zushi – “Fingers” of rice with ingredients on top

-Chirashi-zushi – Bed of rice with ingredients on top
+Chirashi-zushi – Bed of rice with sashimi and other ingredients on top

 Inari-zushi – Fried tofu stuffed with rice

 Temaki-zushi – Hand roll, shaped like a cone

 Ama-ebi – Sweet Shrimp